September is National Suicide Prevention Awareness Month

 Learn through on-demand courses, gain hands-on experience with role-play training and consultation calls, and earn Continuing Education credits through your participation

-Too often, current systems for “prevention” involve hospitalizing a person with serious suicidal thoughts, even though hospitalization and certain medications have long been associated with increased suicide risk.
-For the vast majority of people experiencing suicidal thoughts or a mental health crisis, outpatient treatment is most desirable and effective.
+Too often, current systems for “prevention” involve long Emergency Departments wait times or hospitalizing a person with serious suicidal thoughts, even though hospitalization and certain medications have long been associated with increased suicide risk.
+For the vast majority of people experiencing suicidal thoughts or a mental health crisis, outpatient treatment is most desirable and can be highly effective.

 People with serious suicidal thoughts in this nation deserve better treatment.
-Due to the COVID-19 pandemic, we have learned that many patients prefer talking from the comfort of their own home as it avoids the stress of traveling to an office and the stigma of publicly seeking therapy.
-The U.S. Department of Health and Human Services has stated that people experiencing emotional distress can “access care from their homes with more options for safety, privacy, and convenience” through telehelath.
+During the COVID-19 pandemic, we learned that many patients prefer talking from the comfort of their own home as it avoids the stress of traveling to an office and the stigma of publicly seeking therapy.
+The U.S. Department of Health and Human Services has acknowledged that people experiencing emotional distress can “access care from their homes with more options for safety, privacy, and convenience” through telehealth.

 CAMS has been successfully used to support and treat people via telehealth.
-For more information on using CAMS and the Suicide Status Form with TeleHealth, consult our toolkits:
+For more information on using CAMS and the Suicide Status Form within Telehealth, consult our toolkits:

 Hope has a New Number

 We must ensure that individuals reaching out for help get exactly what they need.
-CAMS is an evidence-based program, proven to reduce suicidal ideation.
-We must do more than identify suicidal individuals, especially when they’re reaching out themselves – we must provide the effective treatment they’re seeking.
+CAMS is an evidence-based program, proven to reduce suicidal ideation, overall symptom distress, while increasing hope and decreasing hoplessness.
+We must do more than identify suicidal individuals, especially when they’re reaching out themselves – we must provide the effective treatment they are seeking.

-Systems of care managing suicidal individuals would benefit from more CAMS-care clinicians and the public can benefit from receiving a robust evidence-based treatment.
+Systems of care managing suicidal individuals can benefit from more CAMS-care clinicians and the general public can benefit from receiving robust evidence-based treatment.
 For more information on CAMS availability in your state, consult the CAMS-care Clinician Locator.

 Final Thoughts and Additional Resources